 The first is the problem of return on investment due to scale.
 This is the biggest problem publishers face today when it comes to driving traffic to their own video content.

-Publishers spend a lot of time and resources creating and producing videos, but they don’t always distribute them with enough scale to get a good return on investment.
-In this sense, creating new video inventory for publishers in a native user-friendly unit, and increasing the amount of times each video is shown, can make video a profitable source of income.
+Publishers spend a lot of time and resources creating and producing videos, but they don't always distribute them with enough scale to get a good return on investment.
+In this sense, creating new video inventory for publishers in a native user-friendly unit, and increasing the number of times each video is shown, can make video a profitable source of income.

 The industry has figured out how to serve relevant content at the right time.
 The next step will be the right place.

 You see this trend on all major platforms: YouTube, Facebook, Hulu – you name it – they all invest heavily in tech to match the right recommendation for each user, to increase consumption.
 At Primis we try to help our publishers do exactly that, but on publisher sites, not YouTube.
-Our tech looks at addressable data, contextual matching, historical engagement metrics and utilizes machine learning algorithms to match every user with the best content – for them.
+Our tech looks at addressable data, contextual matching, and historical engagement metrics and utilizes machine learning algorithms to match every user with the best content – for them.
 This then allows publishers to delight their users, retain them, and increase revenue.

 Finally, distribution.
 Video can get expensive, and in order for production costs to stay manageable, distribution has to get even more effective.
 Videos that don't reach the right people aren't worth the cost.